pachyderm/docs/content/2.3.x/reference/pachctl/pachctl_delete_commit.md

+---
+# metadata #
-## pachctl delete commit
+title:  pachctl delete commit

-Delete the sub-commits of a commit.
+description: "Delete the sub-commits of a commit.
+The data in the sub-commits will be lost.\nThis operation is only supported if none of the sub-commits have children."
+date:  2022-10-11T14:56:32-04:00
+---

 ### Synopsis